Booyah (stew): Etymology

 A November 19, 2015, Press-Gazette article repeats Rentmeester's claim, but also suggests that the dish "could have erupted as a tradition in multiple places at once".
 The article notes that several variations on the name "booyah" occur around the Upper Midwest that "appear to be attempts to phonetically manage the hard-to-spell word 'bouillon', and they all are pronounced roughly the same".

 Modern day

 Booyah is still made in northern and northeastern Wisconsin, Minnesota, and Michigan's Upper Peninsula at county fairs, VFW gatherings, booyah-cooking contests, and in small amounts at private gatherings.
-In a 2018 article in the Post Crescent, Booyah was reportedly sold at church and other nonprofit fundraisers for US$20 per gallon (4 liters).
-The Green Bay Booyah baseball team was named after the stew.
+According to a 2018 Post Crescent article, booyah was sold at church and other nonprofit fundraisers for $20 per gallon (4 liters).
+The Green Bay Booyah baseball team is named after the stew.